-Students will explore the technical, administrative, and physical aspects of IT security.
-They will investigate various threats within IT and fraud and apply information classification to the design of information, network and physical security.
-Students will evaluate the business processes of risk, business continuity, audit, and the risk within software development.
-Prerequisite: ITM 700; admission to Information Technology Management Program.
+In this course students explore the technical, administrative, and physical aspects of IT security.
+Students investigate various threats within IT and fraud and apply information classification to the design of information, network and physical security.
+Students evaluate the business processes of risk, business continuity, audit, and the risk within software development.
+Prerequisite: admission to Information Technology Management Program.
 Consent of department.
 Offered Fall, Spring, Summer.